Bricks considered garbage elsewhere are super popular in Edmonton

 Have you ever been out walking in Edmonton and noticed old brick buildings that looked to be covered in warts?
 Or bricks of all different shapes, sizes, and colours?
 They’re called clinker bricks, a building material that became popular in the city despite being labelled as garbage elsewhere.

-Clinker bricks were bricks that were overfired while being processed.
+Clinker bricks are ones that were overfired while being processed.
 The high temperatures caused minerals in the bricks to form a natural glaze with shades of red, green, yellow, and purple.

 Some of these bricks also fused in clumps during firing, making them look even more unpredictable.
 Many of these clumped-together bricks are at the Holy Trinity Anglican Church in Old Strathcona.